arvigeus/AZ-204/Questions/Message Queues.md

 Azure Service Bus supports HTTPS and point-to-point connections (queues) or one-to-many scenarios (topics), it is limited to 80 GB of message storage.

 ---

+Question: Which of the following queues supports automatic dead-lettering?

+- [x] Service Bus Queues
+- [ ] Storage Queues
+- [ ] Both has automatic dead-lettering enabled by default
+- [ ] None has automatic dead-lettering enabled by default

+---